 Tuition assistance grants are need-based financial aid that are administered and funded by DCS.
-An independent organization, FAST (Financial Aid for School Tuition), processes applications for our applying families to assess their level of need.
+An independent organization, FACTS, processes applications for our applying families to assess their level of need.
 All personal and financial information is kept strictly confidential and secure.
-FAST charges a non-refundable $43 fee per family applying.
+FACTS charges a non-refundable $35 fee per family.
 Tuition assistance is not available for new students in grades that are at or near full capacity.

 How will I know if I qualify?